Opening a Bank Account for Someone Else | Monetary Laws and Charity | Ask the Rabbi - SHEILOT.COM

 Answer

-If I understood the story correctly, she agreed that you open it for her and receive the profits, and if so, the profits belong to you.
+If I understood the story correctly, she agreed that you should open the account for her and that you would receive the present.
+If so, the extra money belongs to you.

-If she only agreed to open the account, and did not agree that the profit would be yours, the profit belongs to her.
+But if she only agreed that you open the account, and she did not agree that the present should be yours, then the extra money belongs to her.

 Comments